Classical Dirac particle I: Natural units

 To integrate the fourth-order system of differential equations of the point ${\bi r}(t)$ we need to supply the 12 values of ${\bi r}(0)$, ${\bi r}^{(1)}(0)$, ${\bi r}^{(2)}(0)$ and ${\bi r}^{(3)}(0)$, of the initial values of the point and their derivatives up to the third order.
 Nevertheless since the velocity ${\bi u}\equiv{\bi r}^{(1)}$ is of constant value $u=c$ and it is orthogonal to the acceleration ${\bi u}\cdot{\bi a}={\bi r}^{(1)}\cdot{\bi r}^{(2)}=0$, we are left with only 10 independent boundary conditions.

 To integrate the system of differential equations (\ref{eq:d2qdt2}) and (\ref{eq:d2rdt2}), we have to establish the appropriate boundary conditions for the positions and velocities of both points, the CC and the CM of each particle.
-These 12 boundary values for the variables ${\bi r}(0)$, ${\bi u}(0)$, ${\bi q}(0)$ and ${\bi v}(0)$, are finally to be expressed in terms of 10 essential parameters.
-These 10 essential parameters are those parameters that define the relationship between the center of mass observer of the particle and any arbitrary inertial observer or laboratory observer who sees the CM of the particle moving at the speed ${\bi v}$.
+These 12 boundary values for the variables ${\bi r}(0)$, ${\bi u}(0)$, ${\bi q}(0)$ and ${\bi v}(0)$, are finally to be expressed in terms of 10 essential parameters, because $|{\bi u}(0)|=1$ and ${\bi r}(0)-{\bi q}(0)$ is orthogonal to ${\bi u}(0)$.
+These 10 essential parameters are going to be those parameters that define the relationship between the center of mass observer of the particle and any arbitrary inertial observer or laboratory observer who sees the CM of the particle moving at the speed ${\bi v}$.

 If $t^*$ and ${\bi r}^*$ are the time and position of the CC of the particle for the center of mass observer $O^*$ of this particle, and $t$ and ${\bi r}$ are the time and position of the CC for any arbitrary inertial observer, they are related by the Poincar\'e transformation: